rhull21/re_app/site_v1/reyes/readme.md

   * include option to group by reach?
   * have "Submit" button to the right of Group Selection options, so it's clear that they're related
 * *'dry/drysegs'*
-  * having the animation running by default was a little intense
+  * having the animation running by default was a little intense (either have it paused by default, or just slower)
   * have reaches delineated by thicker horizontal lines
   * took me a minute to realize that having the mouse cursor just to the left or right of the plot would show landmarks + RM
   * having all the landmark horizontal lines turned on by default feels a little cluttered to me.
 Maybe just starting with a few significant ones (e.g. reaches, Peralta Wasteway, etc).
 Or at least have an easier way to turn them off (I was only able to do it by double clicking on one to isolate it, then clicking again to turn it off)